atet/unity/README.md

    [![.img/step03g.png](.img/step03g.png)](#nolink)

-   * Unity will provide a template for every new script.
-If this is your first time opening a file in VSCode, it may download some extras to help read the specific programming alnguage you're using.
-Click on the "X" button on the bottom window pane once everything is finished.
+   * Unity will provide a default template for every new script.
+   * If this is your first time opening a file in VSCode, it may download some extras to help read the specific programming language you're using.
+Click on the "X" button on the bottom window pane once everything is finished downloading and installing.

    [![.img/step03h.png](.img/step03h.png)](#nolink)